cincanproject/tools/README.md

 `tox <tool-directory-name>`

-The tests are dependant of the some methods of the cincan tool.
+The tests are dependant of the some methods of the [cincan tool](https://gitlab.com/CinCan/cincan-command) which is implemented with Python.
 Currently, at least following methods are available:
   * tool_with_file(\__file__) - make instance of the tool
   * run_get_string([\<POSSIBLE ARGS>]) - for running the tool and getting STDOUT and possible output files